Blog

 Did you know that it’s illegal to use Spotify or other consumer platforms to stream music in a commercial setting?
 In order to eliminate the risk of being fined for copyright infringement, ensuring you have the proper licenses to play music in your establishments, whether you own a single venue or hundreds of locations, is key.

-Soundtrack Your Brand offers affordable monthly subscription plans with over twelve hundred playlists and 90 million songs licensed for business use.
+Soundtrack offers affordable monthly subscription plans with over 1500 playlists and 100 million songs licensed for business use.

 3. Work Christmas songs into your repertoire—without letting them take over